FOGProject/fog-docs/docs/Knowledge-Base/reference/install_fogsettings.md

 ### Type of installation

 Just tells the installer if this is going to be a full server, or a node.
-If it\'s a node, the value will be S. If it\'s a full server, the value will be N. :
+If it's a node, the value will be S. If it's a full server, the value will be N. :

     installtype='N'